David Liss Honoured as Director Emeritus

 Celebrating David's Achievements over His Distinguished Career with MOCA Toronto

 David always ensured strong support for local artists and initiated dynamic partnerships and collaborations of note.
 His network facilitated frequent alliances with major partners, including the National Gallery of Canada, Scotiabank CONTACT Photography Festival, Sobey Art Foundation, and the Toronto International Film Festival.
-David also established a strong publishing thread realizing 20 books on art, artists and exhibitions between 2001–2016.
+David also established a strong publishing thread realizing twenty books on art, artists, and exhibitions between 2001–2016.

 While searching for a site to establish a permanent home for MOCCA, David identified development partner Castlepoint/Numa and launched a project that saw the Museum, now the Museum of Contemporary Art Toronto (MOCA), open the doors of its current home on Sterling Road in Toronto’s west end in September 2018.

 David’s exhibition BELIEVE launched the new venue and saw over 32,000 people attend during its run.
 The exhibition included new commissions by Toronto-based artists Nep Sidhu and Rajni Perera, as well as a specially conceived wall text by internationally-acclaimed artist Barbara Kruger.
 In all, 16 artists provided perspectives on how we believe and perceive through a variety of media: Can Altay, Matilda Aslizadeh, Carl Beam, Dineo Seshee Bopape, Awol Erizku, Meschac Gaba, Kendell Geers, Barbara Kruger, Nikolaj Bendix Skyum Larsen, Tuan Andrew Nguyen, Jeneen Frei Njootli, Rajni Perera, Jeremy Shaw, Nep Sidhu, Maya Stovall, and Tim Whiten.